 Looking for an outdoor adventure and environmental education focused field trip?
 Our field trips are perfect for first-time outdoor experiences or well-seasoned participants.

-Field Trips are available Monday, Tuesday, Wednesday, Thursday in June - August.
+Field Trips are available Monday, Tuesday, Wednesday, Thursday.

 Join us for a bike ride through William G. Lunney Lake Farm County Park.
 The Lower Yahara River Trail takes us through restored prairies, oak woodlands, past marshes, and over Lake Waubesa.
 This trail features the longest inland boardwalk bridge constructed solely for non-motorized transportation in North America!
 Don’t worry we have plenty of fun games along the way to keep the group engaged.
 Enjoy a break along Lake Waubesa followed by a trip up to the top of our tower overlook.
 This gentle bike ride with minimal hills is fun for all ages and ability levels.
 Age: Kindergarten - 8th Grade (training wheels available).
 Bikes and helmets are provided.
 Cost: $5/person, $50 minimum.